gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

         objectFileDirectory = file("$buildDir/${name}/obj")
     }

-## Story: Ensure CI builds exercise test coverage for supported tool chains
+## Story: Ensure CI builds exercise test coverage for supported tool chains (DONE)

 The CI builds include coverage for each supported tool chain.
 However, the coverage silently ignores tool chains which are not available on the current machine.
 Instead, the CI builds should asert that every expected tool chain is avilable on the current